altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 ```

 ## Resumable projections

-Sometimes you may need to implement “resumable” projections,
+Sometimes you may need to implement "resumable" projections,
 - that will not start from the beginning of time each time when run.
-- In this case you will need to store the sequence number (or offset) of the processed event
+- In this case you will need to store the sequence number (or `offset`) of the processed event
 - and use it the next time this projection is started.
 This pattern is not built-in,
 - however is rather simple to implement yourself.